 - From delivery to discovery - Shifting from shipping features to uncovering user needs

-- From producer to manager - Evolving from creating outputs to orchestrating systems
+- From producer to manager - Evolving from creating outputs to orchestrating AI systems

 - From content to knowledge - Transitioning from generating code to curating understanding